Efficient Continual Pre-training for Building Domain Specific Large Language Models: Results and Analysis

 The evaluation results are presented in Table \ref{tab:task_aware_5_shot}.
-While TACP shows significant improvement in model performance compared to the original Pythia-1B, ETS-DACP stands out as the top-performing approach among DACP, TACP, and efficient DACP methods in terms of average task performance.
+While TACP shows significant improvement in model performance compared to the original Pythia-1B, ETS-DACP stands out as the top-performing approach among DACP, TACP, and our proposed efficient DACP methods in terms of average task performance.
 This enhanced performance cannot be solely attributed to the increased number of tokens, as DACP with the same amount of tokens yields inferior results.
-The results underscore the efficacy of both task-adaptive and domain continual pre-training LLMs on unlabeled task data, in line with results observed in other model types \citep{unsupervised_domain_clusters, gururangan-etal-2020-dont}.
+The results underscore the efficacy of both task-adaptive and domain continual pre-training LLMs on unlabeled task data, in line with results observed in smaller language models \citep{unsupervised_domain_clusters}.

-We can observe the following: 1) ETS-DACP trained on 10\% outperforms DACP with 100\% of the data; 2) ETS-DACP has the best performance among all three counterparts and is on par with a combination of three metrics - ETS-DACP-com; 3) ETA-DACP-ent trained on 10\% corpus is a close second despite not having any access to task data, handily surpassing DACP trained on 100\% of the data; and 4) Efficient DACP methods with hard sampling outperform ones with soft sampling.
+We can observe the following: 1) ETS-DACP trained on 10\% outperforms DACP on 100\% data; 2) ETS-DACP has the best performance among all three counterparts and is on par with a combination of three metrics - ETS-DACP-com; 3) ETA-DACP-ent trained on 10\% corpus is a close second despite not having any access to task data, handily surpassing vanilla DACP; and 4) Efficient DACP methods with hard sampling outperform ones with soft sampling.

-These results clearly show that \emph{\textbf{not all data is equal} for continual pre-training}.
-In fact, all the data used in efficient DACP methods (10\%) is a subset of the data in DACP.
-Since DACP's (100\%) performance is lower than ETS-DACP/ETA-DACP-ent, adding more data on top of highly similar or high entropy data actually hurts the performance.
+These results clearly show that \emph{\textbf{not all data is equal} for continual pre-training}; all the data used in efficient DACP methods (10\%) is a subset of the data in DACP.
+Since DACP's (100\%) performance is lower than ETS-DACP/ETA-DACP-ent.
+Adding more data on top of highly similar or high entropy data actually hurts the performance.
 The difference in results between hard and soft sampling adds more evidence to this observation.
-While there is variability across tasks, on an average, adding examples from outside the top decile of metrics hurts the performance with the notable exception of ETS-DACP-com which is a combination of all three metrics.
-Hence, we should carefully curate the data for any domain continual pre-training.
+While there is variability across tasks, on an average, adding examples outside the most interesting/similar examples hurts the performance with a notable exception of ETS-DACP-com which is a combination of all three metrics.
+Hence, data should be carefully curated for any domain continual pre-training.

-Note, 10\% of domain data (2.39B) translates to less than 1\% of the 300 billion tokens the original Pythia was trained on.
-These results demonstrate that being selective during the data curation process for continual pre-training can have large effects on domain performance at a small cost.